andrealaspina/galerkin/README.md

 Its main **properties** are:

-- `NumGlobalComp`: Number of components for the global problem.
+- `NumGlobalComp`: Number of components for the global problem

-- `NumLocalComp`: Number of components for the local problems (for the HDG method).
+- `NumLocalComp`: Number of components for the local problems (for the HDG method)

-- `NumPostComp`: Number of components of the post-processed variable(s) (for the HDG method).
+- `NumPostComp`: Number of components of the post-processed variable(s) (for the HDG method)

-- `DiscretizationType`: Discretization type (CG or HDG).
+- `DiscretizationType`: Discretization type (CG or HDG)

-- `TimeDerOrder`: Time derivative order (e.g., 1 for thermal problems and 2 for elastic problems).
+- `TimeDerOrder`: Time derivative order (e.g., 1 for thermal problems and 2 for elastic problems)

-- `Domain`: Problem domain (time of frequency).
+- `Domain`: Problem domain (time of frequency)

 Its main **methods** are: